New call-to-action

 A special contribution by guest blogger Laura Capone

-To me this means how thankful I am that I was given hope early on so I could easily see what could be and not get stuck seeing the grim picture that was painted for me in the NICU.
+Reflecting on the journey, she often thinks about how perspective has shaped their family’s outlook.
+“I’m thankful I was given hope early on so I could see what could be, and not get stuck seeing the grim picture that was painted for me in the NICU,” she said.

 Understanding PWS - Slide Deck